-At the end of it all there are people who will but the company regardless of what is in the prospectus or will not buy.
+At the end of it all, there are people who will buy the company regardless of what is in the prospectus or will not buy.
 So does it matter?

 – Individuals (retail) 3.38 billion shares (just 52%) minimum lot is 2,000 shares

 – Qualified institutional investors (insurers, pensions and other entities recognized by the RBA) 2.73 billion shares (42%).
 Minimum lost is 100,000 then 10,000 after